 I'm always open for collaboration.
 Send me an email if you're interested!

-I am an avid R useR and enjoy writing useful & reusable R functions — these will be discussed in blog posts or appear on my projects page.
+I am an avid R useR and enjoy writing useful & reusable R functions.
 Before R, I also used Stata, SPSS, MLWiN, Mplus for my statistical analyses.

 I love scuba diving, surfing, good food (and bad food), 80s movies, and a whole bunch of other things.